danisvice/dex/README.md

 ## Introduction

-Our DEX Smart Contract enables users to trade ERC20 tokens on a decentralized platform.
+The DEX Smart Contract enables users to trade ERC20 tokens on a decentralized platform.
 It's designed to provide a secure, transparent, and efficient way to exchange tokens within the Ethereum ecosystem.

 ## Enums and Structs